 8. Decreased libido

 The pill can affect sex drive, or libido, in some people.
 This is due to hormonal changes.

 Other people might experience an increased libido by, for example, removing any concerns they may have had about pregnancy and easing any symptoms of PMS.

 9. Vaginal discharge

-These changes are not usually harmful, but alternations in color or odor could indicate an infection.
-Anyone who is concerned about such changes should speak with their medical provider.
+These changes are not usually harmful, but alterations in color or odor could point to an infection.

 10. Eye changes

-Hormonal changes caused by the birth control pill have been linked to a thickening of the cornea in the eyes.
-Oral contraceptive use has not been associated with a higher risk of eye disease, but it may mean that contact lenses no longer fit comfortably.
+Some research has linked hormonal changes due to the pill with a thickening of the cornea in the eyes.
+This does not suggest a higher risk of eye disease, but it may mean that contact lenses no longer fit comfortably.

 - chest pain, shortness of breath, or both